 Relations between Japan and the Democratic People's Republic of Korea (DPRK) are tense.
 The DPRK has conducted underground nuclear tests and ballistic missile tests in recent months.
 Further provocations by the DPRK directed at neighbouring countries, including Japan, are possible.
 The situation could escalate with little warning.
 See Safety and security.

-Japan Meteorological Agency provides up to date information in English on these issues.
-See
+Japan experiences earthquakes, tsunamis, typhoons and volcanic activity.
+The Japan Meteorological Agency provides up-to-date information in English on these issues.
+See Additional information.

-- Every year a number of people are injured or killed during the winter months in snow-related accidents in Japan.
+Every year a number of people are injured or killed during the winter months in snow-related accidents in Japan.
 See

 Travel Smart for general advice for all travellers.

 If you are visiting Japan for tourism and for less than 90 days, you could qualify for a 'visa waiver'.
 Japan's Visa Waiver Program is strictly enforced.
 To qualify, you'll need to provide evidence of sufficient funds and an onward/return ticket or confirmed accommodation arrangements.
 Otherwise, or if immigration authorities believe you intend to seek employment, you could be denied entry and you could be refused entry into Japan for up to five years.
 If you are denied entry, you cannot appeal the decision.

 In other circumstances (long-term stay, study, employment) you'll need to get a visa before you travel.
 Make sure you understand and comply with your visa conditions.